simonmichael/hledger/hledger/Hledger/Cli/Commands/Register.md

 displayed as negative numbers.
 It's also useful to show postings on the checking account together with the related account:

+The `--sort=FIELDS` flag sorts by the fields given, which can be any of `account`, `amount`, or `date`, optionally separated by commas.
+For example, `--sort account,amount` will group all transactions in each account, sorted by transaction amount.
+Each field can be negated by a preceding `-`, so `--sort -amount` will show transactions ordered from smallest amount to largest amount.

 ```cli
 $ hledger register --related --invert assets:checking